JohnKeysCloud/battleship/src/typescript/logic/bs-ship-factory/bs-ship-factory.md

 }
 ```

+**However**, the parameters of a constructor should only include what's completely necessary for creating an instance of the class.
+In this particular scenario, `size`, `seaworthy` and `hitCounter` can be set dynamically using solely the `type` of ship and `version` of Battleship game.
+For this reason, those are the only  the parameters acceptable for the constructor.

 #### The Constructor Body

 Inside the curly braces `{}` of a class constructor, you generally find the logic that initializes the class, sets up initial state, or performs any other operations that are necessary when creating an instance of the class.